vectordotdev/vector/website/docs/reference/sinks/aws_kinesis_firehose.md

 #### in_flight_limit

 The maximum number of in-flight requests allowed at any given time.
+If this is not set, this limit will vary continuously based on the timing and contents of responses received from the remote service.
  See [Rate Limits](#rate-limits) for more info.